 Additionally, remove both sides of the Dutch oven and the parchment paper at this time and continue baking until done.

-There are many types of Dutch ovens (lidded pots) and combo cookers out there, made from varying materials, shapes, and sizes galore and at all levels of quality.
-Any Dutch oven or combo cooker will work for baking bread as long as it’s oven-safe up to 450°F (230°C) and has a tight-fitting lid.
+There are many types of Dutch ovens (lidded pots) and combo cookers out there, made from varying materials, shapes, and sizes and at all quality levels.
+Any Dutch oven or combo cooker will work for baking bread if it’s oven-safe up to 450°F (230°C) and has a tight-fitting lid.

 The following is a list of my favorite Dutch ovens for baking bread.
 I’ve used the following pots for years, and they’ve helped me make countless loaves of sourdough bread.